paul-hammant/tbd/content/branch-for-release/index.md

 This rule for Trunk Based Development remains difficult to accept, even within teams practicing everything else about Trunk-Based Development.
 It takes just one regression though for a policy change to be made for the team.

-Of course, sometimes you **cannot** reproduce the bug on trunk so you have to do it the other way round, despite everything mentioned above.
+Of course, sometimes you **absolutely cannot** reproduce the bug on trunk.
+In that case you have to do it the other way round, despite everything mentioned above, but understand you have introduced risk of regression.

 ### Merge Meister role

 The process of merging commits from trunk to the release branch using 'cherry pick' is a role for a single developer in a team.
 Or dev pair, if you are doing Extreme Programming.
 Even then, it is a part time activity.
 The dev or pair probably needs to police a list of rules before doing the cherry pick.
 Rules like which business representative signed off on the merge.
-The role should also rotate each day.
-Some teams update a wiki to audit what made it to the release branch after branch cut, and some use ticket systems.
+Perhaps the role should also rotate each day.

+Some teams update a wiki to audit what made it to the release branch after branch cut, and some use ticket system as this by its nature interrupting and requiring of an audit trail of approvals.

 ## Patch releases